Weigh the benefits and risks of corticosteroids, such as prednisone, when choosing a medication.

-Corticosteroids mimic the effects of hormones your body produces naturally in your adrenal glands, which sit on top of your kidneys.
 When prescribed in doses that exceed your body's usual levels, corticosteroids suppress inflammation.
-This can reduce the signs and symptoms of inflammatory conditions, such as arthritis and asthma.
+This can reduce the signs and symptoms of inflammatory conditions, such as arthritis, asthma or skin rashes.

 Corticosteroids also suppress your immune system, which can help control conditions in which your immune system mistakenly attacks its own tissues.

 Corticosteroid drugs are used to treat rheumatoid arthritis, inflammatory bowel disease (IBD), asthma, allergies and many other conditions.
 These drugs also help suppress the immune system in order to prevent organ rejection in transplant recipients.
 Corticosteroids also treat Addison's disease, a relatively rare condition where the adrenal glands aren't able to produce even the minimum amount of corticosteroid that the body needs.

 Corticosteroids are administered in many different ways, depending on the condition being treated:

 - By mouth.
 Tablets, capsules or syrups help treat the inflammation and pain associated with certain chronic conditions, such as rheumatoid arthritis and lupus.

 - By inhaler and intranasal spray.
 These forms help control inflammation associated with asthma and nasal allergies.

 - In the form of eyedrops.
 This form helps treat swelling after eye surgery.